rooklift/gofish/README.md

 * The Arrow Keys, PageUp, PageDown, Home, and End all step forward or back
 * Where a node has siblings (variations), Tab switches between them
 * If the current node is not the main line, Backspace returns to the main line
+* Delete destroys the current node and all its descendents

 ## Notes on SGF as I understand it